ska-sa/katgpucbf/misc/xbgpu/README.md

 creating a new argument in [main.py](katxgpu/main.py) to assign all these values to a specific core.
 We must then decide if we want to give the user access to the above three arguments.
 If this is done, the "Launching the XB-Engine" section below will need to be updated to reflect this new command.
+19. The [verification_functions_lib.c](test/verification_functions_lib.c) has different regions for functions relating to different unit tests.
+It may be worth splitting out these regions into different C files.
+The [Makefile](test/Makefile) would need to be adjusted to build these different files and the .py unit tests calling these functions would need to be modified to call the correct .so file.
+(Unless we combine the different C files into a single .so file).

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.